ginstrom/paladin-novel/manuscript/chapter-04.md

 The lead slaver squinted, recognition dawning too slowly.
 By the time his hand moved toward his sword, Gond was already inside his guard.
 The boathook caught him across the temple with a wet crack.

 Chaos erupted.
 Pell burst from cover, his knife flashing as he severed the horses' traces.
-The startled animals bolted a dozen paces before stopping to crop grass, indifferent to the violence behind them.
+The startled animals reared, eyes rolling white with terror, nostrils flaring at the sudden scent of blood.
+They bolted a dozen paces, hooves drumming against the packed earth, before stopping to crop grass with nervous, sideways glances at the violence behind them.

 The rear guard's crossbow bolt hissed past Gond's arm, grazing it but flying past.
 He lunged forward, hooking the man's leg and sending him sprawling.
 Two quick blows from the iron hook finished the job.
 Pell's blade found the third slaver before he could draw steel.

 In moments, three bodies lay still in the dust.
-Sim moved calmly to the terrified children, producing a set of keys he must have lifted from the guards.
+Sim moved calmly to the terrified children.
+As he passed, Pell grinned and handed him a key ring—his fingers had been busy during the fight, working even as his blade found its mark.
 The shackles fell away with metallic clinks.

+Next, Sim went to collect the horses.
 "Easy," Sim murmured to the horses, approaching with carrots salvaged from the scattered supplies.
 Despite the scent of blood thick in the air, his gentle manner soon had them calm and willing.

 Pell grinned as he counted coins.
 "Good haul."
 His eyes gleamed with satisfaction.
 "These weapons the guards were carrying are much better than that old boathook."